Create a broadcast domain

 The ports are added in the format

 node_name:port_number, for example,

 Verify that the broadcast domain was created as desired:

 network port show -instance -broadcast-domain new_domain

 The following command creates broadcast domain bcast1 in the Default IPspace, sets the MTU to 1500, and adds four ports:

 network port broadcast-domain create -broadcast-domain bcast1 -mtu 1500 -ports cluster1-01:e0e,cluster1-01:e0f,cluster1-02:e0e,cluster1-02:e0f

 You can define the pool of IP addresses that will be available in the broadcast domain by creating a subnet, or you can assign SVMs and interfaces to the IPspace at this time.
-For more information, see the Cluster and SVM Peering Express Guide.
+For more information, see Cluster and SVM peering.